Alfresco/SearchServices/alfresco-search/doc/architecture/event-trackers/event-based-content-tracker-spike.md

 As the original request (1) has been paused while performing the transformation, *ContentTracker* returns the TextContent Stream back and the response is delivered to Content Tracker (11).

 Both source and target files can be deleted from `Shared File Store` after the operation ends successfully (12,13).

+**Alternative implementation**

+A variation of this scenario is to adapt the indexing flow for the transform of content "to text" to be async by using `Transform Request` / `Transform Reply`.

+*Search Service* requests Repo to transfer content into *Shared File Store* and then *Search Services* sends the async transform request to the new Transform Service.
+The *Search Service* then consumes the async Transform Reply (unique for each shard) in order to update the index shard.

+The main difference with original option is that *ContentTracker* does not get the original content and stores it in *Shared File Store* but sends a request to *Repository* to do that, what is better in terms of performance.

 **Consequences**